-Senior Program

-FR 273, (413) 552-2054
+Senior Programs Frost 273, (413) 552-2829

-Massachusetts residents 60 years of age or older have the opportunity to take HCC credit classes on a space-available basis through HCC's senior waiver program.
-Seniors pay a non-refundable fee of \$50per semester regardless of the number of credits taken.
-Seniors can only register for courses two weeks prior to the start of any semester.
-The senior waiver is applied to credit classes only.
-For information, contact Linda Scott at (413) 552-2054 or visit the Advising Center in FR 373.
+Massachusetts Residents 60 years of age or older have the opportunity to take HCC credit classes on a space-available basis through HCC's senior waiver program.
+Seniors pay a non-refundable fee of \$50 per semester regardless of the number of credits taken.
+Seniors can only register for courses two weeks prior to the semester in which they are planning to enroll.
+Registrations will not be accepted after the end of add/drop week.
+For information, contact Jossie Valentin at (413) 552-2829, Frost 273.